o3de/o3de.org/content/docs/user-guide/components/reference/vegetation-filters/vegetation-surface-mask-depth-filter.md

 weight: 600
 ---

-Add the **Vegetation Surface Mask Depth Filter** component to limit vegetation or blocker instances to the areas surrounding specific surface tags.
+Add the **Vegetation Surface Mask Depth Filter** component to limit vegetation or blocker instance placement to the areas surrounding specific surface tags.

 ## Provider